kloggy/HA-Irrigation-Version2/README.md

 By @itajackass - [A guide for Italian people]( https://www.domoticadiy.it/2020/06/irrigazione-smart-my-garden-irrigation-home-assistant/) - perfectly readable using Google Translate and has been confirmed to work by another user.

-By @bbogdanmircea - A fork of this project which uses more than the default maximum eight zones and also includes a general setup [How-To](https://github.com/bbogdanmircea/HA-Irrigation-Version2).
+By @bbogdanmircea - [Setup guide](https://github.com/bbogdanmircea/HA-Irrigation-Version2) - A fork of this project which uses more than the default maximum eight zones and also includes a general setup guide.
 It contains some good information but I understand that at the time of writing this it is not complete.

 <h2>Prerequisites</h2>